wp-plugins/very-simple-event-list/readme.txt

 == DESCRIPTION ==
 This is a very simple plugin to add a list of your upcoming events in your WordPress blog.

-Besides the default title and description it only contains event date, event time, event location and featured image.
+Besides the default title and description it contains event date, event time, event location, event URL and featured image.
 So no event categories or event tags.
 That's it.

 Use shortcode [vsel] to display your upcoming events on a page.